19hours/sg-statutes/Acts/Merchant Shipping Act.md

 (3) An award made by the Director upon the submission shall be conclusive as to the rights of the parties, and the submission or award shall not require a stamp; and a document purporting to be the submission or award shall be admissible as evidence thereof.

-### Restriction on attachment or assignment of and charge upon seamen’s wages
+### Restriction on attachment or assignment of and charge upon crew member’s wages

-60\.—(1) Subject to this section, the following provisions shall have effect with respect to the wages due or accruing to a seaman employed on a ship:
+60\.—(1) Subject to this section, the following provisions shall have effect with respect to the wages due or accruing to a crew member employed on a ship:

 (a) the wages shall not be subject to attachment;

+[Act 6 of 2014 wef 01/04/2014]

-(b) an assignment thereof before they have accrued shall not bind the seaman and the payment of the wages to the seaman shall be valid notwithstanding any previous assignment or charge; and
+(b) an assignment thereof before they have accrued shall not bind the crew member and the payment of the wages to the crew member shall be valid notwithstanding any previous assignment or charge; and

+[Act 6 of 2014 wef 01/04/2014]

 (c) a power of attorney or authority for the receipt of the wages shall not be irrevocable.

-(2) Nothing in this section shall affect the provisions of this Act with respect to allotment notes.
+(2) Nothing in this section shall affect the provisions of this Act or the Merchant Shipping (Maritime Labour Convention) Act 2014 with respect to allotment notes.

+[Act 6 of 2014 wef 01/04/2014]

 (3) Nothing in this section shall apply to any disposition relating to the application of wages —